garwin00/LectureNotes/ixd102-wk3-lecturenotes.md

 Eric Gill - not a nice guy.
 Ironically his work based on Bible. produced four gospels.
 Also a scuptor.
 Most famous typeface - Gill Sans

-Max Medinger - Helvetica - takes Akzidenz and improves on it.
+Max Miedinger - Helvetica - takes Akzidenz and improves on it.

 Erik Spiekermann - German type Designer - Very Contemporary